-With that in mind, there are plenty of ways that you can connect with your past and current clients and other members of your sphere this time of year.
-Don’t forget to reach out to colleagues as well to share a little holiday cheer.
-You never know when your professional network will come through for you and your clients during a tough negotiation or in a low inventory market.
+With this in mind, there are plenty of festive marketing ideas you can use to reach out to your clients and other members of your sphere this time of year.
+Don’t forget to reach out to colleagues and referral partners as well to share a little holiday cheer.
+You never know when your network will come through for you and your clients during a tough negotiation or in a low inventory market.

-Here are seven ideas for your holiday outreach that are sure to make a positive impression—and ensure that you end up on everyone’s nice list.
+Here are seven outstanding ideas for your holiday marketing that are sure to make a positive impression—and ensure that you end up on everyone’s nice list.

 This is an ideal time to reach out with a holiday card or other correspondence.
 However, rather than sending along a generic, mass-produced greeting, why not take the time to handwrite a card or letter?

 There are 61 days combined between November and December.
 Writing five notes per day should only take 10–15 minutes and will give you 305 handwritten notes by the New Year.
 Add in New Year’s greetings throughout January and that’s another 155 notes for a grand total of 460 handwritten greetings by the end of the season.